derekoneil/ContainerNativeDevelopmentWithOKE/workshops/container-native-development/LabGuide200.md

   ![](images/200/6.png)

-- If your workshop instructor has directed you to use a pre-created compartment, locate it in the list and click **Copy** next to the displayed OCID. **Paste** this OCID into a text file or elsewhere for safe keeping.
+- If your workshop instructor has directed you to use a pre-created compartment **_do not create a new one_**.
+Locate the compartment in the list and click **Copy** next to the displayed OCID. **Paste** this OCID into a text file or elsewhere for safe keeping.
 We will use it to tell Wercker where to set up our Cluster in a later step.
 Proceed to **STEP 3**.

   Otherwise, if you are using a trial account or paid account, proceed to the next instruction to create a compartment.